International Security Assistance Force: United Kingdom

 Troops were deployed in Helmand Province under Operation Herrick.
 The Royal Air Force and Army Air Corps had a major presence in and around the country, including attack aircraft, C‑130 Hercules cargo planes, CH‑47 Chinook transport helicopters, Nimrod surveillance planes, Westland Lynx utility helicopters and Westland WAH-64 Apache attack helicopters.
 They were officially there to help train Afghan security forces, facilitate reconstruction, and provide security.
 In 2006, the situation in the north of Helmand turned increasingly violent, with British troops involved in fierce firefights against the Taliban and anti-coalition militia, particularly in the towns of Sangin, Musa Qala, Kajaki and Nawzad.
 According to the BBC, on 30 November 2009, Gordon Brown announced an increase in British troop numbers, which would bring the total to 10,000 personnel (500 extra ground troops, and 500 Special Forces); additionally, more modified Merlin helicopters would be deployed.
 The deployment would mean British troop levels in the theatre would be the highest since the invasion in 2001.
 The United Kingdom contributed the most troops to the mission after the United States and was involved in the fiercest fighting.
 As a result, 456 personnel were killed fighting in Afghanistan, and over 2000 wounded.

 United States

-Made up more than half of the total number of ISAF troops.
+The United States was the largest contributor to ISAF and served as its lead nation throughout the mission.
+At its peak in 2010–2011, U.S. troop strength exceeded 100,000 personnel, accounting for more than half of all ISAF forces.
+U.S. forces operated across all regional commands, with primary responsibility for Regional Command East and, later, Regional Command South and South-West.

+The United States provided the majority of ISAF's combat power, air assets, intelligence, surveillance and reconnaissance (ISR), logistics, and funding.
+U.S. commanders frequently held senior ISAF leadership positions, including ISAF Commander and Commander, U.S. Forces–Afghanistan (USFOR-A).

+U.S. operations were conducted initially under Operation Enduring Freedom, transitioning to a NATO-led ISAF framework and later to the Resolute Support Mission in 2015.
+The United States sustained the highest number of casualties among coalition members, with over 2,400 personnel killed during the conflict.